SouravDSGit/Hydrodynamic-Modeling/docs/chapter_02.md

 ### Froude Number and Flow Regimes

-The Froude number ($Fr$) is a dimensionless parameter that characterizes flow regimes:
+The Froude number (`Fr`) is a dimensionless parameter that characterizes flow regimes:

 ```{math}
 Fr = \frac{V}{\sqrt{gD}}